National Program Director

 I am committed to SDG 5 (Gender Equality) and SDG 8 (Decent Work and Economic Growth).
 Ensuring just wages, fair labour practices, and opportunities inclusive of gender identity strengthens collective voice and unites communities for further sustainable change.
 In the same way, I also am committed to SDG 17 (Partnerships for the Goal) as I believe meaningful change and development can only occur through cooperation and collective engagement.

-As a Project Officer with Spur Change, my role entails spreading the word about our opportunities, and ensuring all our data is well organized so that we can assess and learn as we progress through Spur’s programming window.
+As the Communications and Monitoring & Evaluation Coordinator with Spur Change, my role entails spreading the word about our opportunities, and ensuring all our data is well organized so that we can assess and learn as we progress through Spur’s programming window.
 I have a Bachelor of Arts in French Language and Literature and English from the University of Alberta with a Certificate in Translation Studies.
 All that being said, I look forward to working with the Spur team and our partners in promoting global citizenship and sustainable development.